quicwg/base-drafts/draft-ietf-quic-transport.md

 includes only the connection ID, which provides an assurance that the middlebox received packets on the flow.

-After receiving a Public Reset that omits the Public Reset Proof, an endpoint SHOULD stop sending on the path on which the Public Reset was received.
-Packets that are received on the path MAY be discarded.
-Without support for multipath, this means that the connection could become unusable.
+An endpoint MAY ignore a Public Reset that does not include a proof.
 A middlebox might send a packet in an attempt to attack a connection.
 If packets continue to arrive after a Public Reset, this could indicate an attack.
-Delays could mean that a few packets arrive after a Public Reset, but if this continues well beyond the observed bounds on jitter, an endpoint MAY consider the Public Reset to have been spurious.
+Delays could mean that a few packets arrive after a Public Reset.
+However, if valid packets continue to arrive more than twice the RTT variance (see
+{{QUIC-RECOVERY}}) after the Public Reset, the endpoint SHOULD consider the Public Reset to have been spurious and continue the connection.
+Endpoints that detect a spurious Public Reset SHOULD ignore any further unauthenticated Public Reset packets that arrive from the same path.

+An endpoint that chooses to accept a Public Reset without a Public Reset Proof SHOULD stop sending on the path on which the Public Reset was received.
+Packets that are received on the path MAY then be discarded.
+Unless the endpoint is able to use alternative paths to continue the connection, this means that the connection could become unusable.

 ### Public Reset Proof